pburkholder/eponymous-principles/presentation.md

 * Can you spot the problem here?

-^You've focussed on users with only a few factors to consider, ignoring the ones who are non-native speakers, or names that don't fit your initial data model.
+^They've focussed on users with only a few factors to consider, ignoring the ones who are don't fit as neatly: names that don't fit your initial data model, or running older devices.
 You are nowhere near 1/2 done.

 ^ Next, consider these words from GK Chesterton: